-&lt;sup>66 See Kevin Geraghty, NV Energy presentation, at slides 13, 14, 18 (June 21, 2017).
+&lt;sup>67 See Kevin Geraghty, NV Energy presentation, SVP, Energy Supply at slides 13, 14, 18 (June 21, 2017).

-Deseret Power's operations and generating assets, and discussed specifically its Mt.
-Wheeler service area, as well as a comparison of utility structures and residential rates.
-This testimony concluded with the assumptions that if ECI is approved and (1) There is no cost shifting or subsidizing of stranded costs; (2) All utilities and ratepayers are subject to equal stranded costs, and (3) NV Energy's stranded costs total approximately \$7.4 billion, then there could be a 30% increase to the energy component of Deseret Power's rates.
-The Nevada Rural Electric Association (NREA), pointed out in its presentation that Nevadans for Clean Energy Choices, proponents of ECI, have conceded that if the initiative passes, implementation "[m]ay include economic and orderly divestiture of generation and limits on corporate affiliates serving as Retail Energy Providers."
-NREA's presentation also identified transition costs for NREA owner-members in a competitive market to include Alternative Power Providers' profit margin (10-15%), unspecified transmission and retail wheeling costs, NREA's existing PPA divestiture/liquidation costs (\$1 billion+), and other miscellaneous costs.
-Finally, the Colorado River Commission of Nevada (CRC) pointed out that "ECI has raised questions regarding Nevada's ability to continue to benefit from low-cost, renewable federal hydropower" and regarding the "viability of CRC's long-term hydropower contracts."
-This testimony also included an assertion by CRC representatives that it is not believed CRC would have any stranded assets should ECI be approved.
+Other information submitted by various providers in Nevada also helps in identifying potential economic impacts under a restructured market.
+The Deseret Power Electric Cooperative presented an overview of Deseret Power's operations and generating assets, and discussed specifically its Mt.
+Wheeler service area as well as a comparison of utility structures and residential rates.
+This testimony concluded with the assumptions that if ECI is approved; (1) there is no cost shifting or subsidizing of stranded costs; (2) all utilities and ratepayers are subject to equal stranded costs, and (3) that NV Energy's stranded costs total approximately \$7.4 billion, then there could be a 30% increase to the energy component of Deseret Power's rates.The Nevada Rural Electric Association (NREA), pointed out in its presentation that Nevadans for Clean Energy Choices, proponents of ECI, have conceded that if the initiative passes, implementation "[m]ay include economic and orderly divestiture of generation and limits on corporate affiliates serving as Retail Energy Providers."
+NREA's presentation also identified transition costs for NREA owner-members in a competitive market to include Alternative Power Providers' profit margin (10-15%), unspecified transmission and retail wheeling costs, NREA's existing PPA divestiture/liquidation costs (\$1 billion +), and other miscellaneous costs.
+Finally, the Colorado River Commission of Nevada (CRC) pointed out that the "ECI has raised questions regarding Nevada's ability to continue to benefit from low-cost, renewable federal hydropower" and regarding the "viability of CRC's long-term hydropower contracts."71 This testimony also included an assertion by CRC representatives that it is not believed CRC would have any stranded assets should ECI be approved.

-In short, the questions that arise with regard to divestiture of assets and liabilities, quantifying stranded costs and transition costs, and ultimately the question on how to recover those costs, are difficult questions to answer.
-Consensus on the best approach is not arrived at easily.
-The TWG included as part of its record of deliberations, three pieces of legislation enacted as part of restructuring efforts in California, Ohio, and Texas as reference materials for the Nevada Legislature to consider in future deliberations related to divestiture, stranded assets, and transition costs issues.
+In short, the questions that arise with regard to divestiture of assets and liabilities, quantifying stranded costs and transition costs, and ultimately the question on how to recover those costs, are difficult questions to answer, with the consensus on the best approach is not arrived at easily.
+The Economic Impacts TWG included as part of its record of deliberations three pieces of legislation enacted as part of restructuring efforts in California, Ohio, and Texas, as reference materials for the Nevada Legislature to consider in future deliberations related to divestiture, stranded assets, and transition costs issues.
 The Committee recommends that the Legislature commission further investigation into this issue as soon as reasonably practicable if ECI is approved by voters.

-&lt;sup>67 Clay MacArthur, Deserte Power Electric Cooperative presentation, Nevada Energy Choice Initiative, Presentation to TWG Joint Meeting at 10 (Aug.
+&lt;sup>68 Clay MacArthur, Deseret Power Electric Cooperative presentation, Nevada Energy Choice Initiative at 10 (Aug.
 17, 2017).

-&lt;sup>68 Richard "Hank" James, Nevada Rural Electric Association Presentation to TWG Joint Meeting at 10 (Aug.
+&lt;sup>69 Richard "Hank" James, Nevada Rural Electric Association Presentation to the Working Groups at 10 (Aug.
 17, 2017).

-&lt;sup>70 Jayne Harkins, P.E., Colorado River Commission of Nevada Presentation, Presentation to the Committee on Energy Choice, Presentation to TWG Joint Meeting at 19 (Aug.
+&lt;sup>71 Jayne Harkins, P.E., Colorado River Commission of Nevada Presentation, Presentation to the Committee on Energy Choice at 19 (Aug.
 17, 2017).